 Hello and welcome back to my multi-part series about what I like to call slidecrafting; The art of putting together slides that are functional and aesthetically pleasing.
 I will be using quarto presentations as my medium, but the advice should be fairly tool-agnostic.
-This is the third post, you can find the previous post under the category slidecraft 101.
+This is the third post, you can find all other posts in the slidecraft 101 project.

 What is a variant?